RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/robotics-project-guide/choose-a-sim.md

 ![gazebo_sim](/assets/images/robotics-project-guide/gazebo_sim.png)

 Gazebo is a widely-used open-source robotics simulator that offers robust physics simulation and sensor modeling capabilities.
 It provides a 3D environment where users can test and develop robots in realistic scenarios.
 Gazebo's integration with the Robot Operating System (ROS) makes it a standard choice for many robotics projects, facilitating seamless communication between simulation and real-world applications.

+**Note**: It is important to distinguish between Gazebo Classic (versions 1-11) and the modern Gazebo (formerly Ignition).
+Gazebo Classic reached its official End-of-Life (EOL) in January 2025.
+You can read more about the switch [here](https://gazebosim.org/about).

 **Pros**:
 - **ROS Integration**: Seamless compatibility with ROS, making it a standard choice for many robotics projects.